MediciHouse07/Learning_Records/FM_02_single_variable_calculus.md

 6000 mins;

+### Lecture 21

+2022/05/29:

+0000<->1500

+0000 mins

+- use FTC2 to solve differential equation
+- interprete log in FTC2 way
+- draw log picture
+- as long las x<1, intergral x to 1 is an area?
+OK, because the function is 1/t
+- derive log property by integral

+1500 mins

 ### Lecture 23 <br>
 2022/03/26:💫 0444/4835, curious of the title of the course, pre content might be reman sum